I am consulting start-up OTT streaming platforms.

 I have served as Managing Director of TEAS DIGITAL, (2014-2017), a start-up digital media and production center, which I had developed based in Baku, specializing in original digital/broadcast content for digital platforms.
 This includes the creation and operations of the platforms, executive producer of original factual and long-form documentary programming.

 Prior to moving to Baku, I held the position of the Director of Development for Global Agency, a leading distributor specializing in the development of successful scripted and non-scripted hit formats and series licensed in the United States and in over 55 countries.

-Before joining Global Agency, and for two years, from 2010-2012, I was based in Kabul, Afghanistan, as Group CEO of a start-up diversified media company, groupOne media and 1TV, which includes a major private, commercial broadcast channel, now ranked in a virtual tie with another broadcaster in the country.
+For two years from 2010-2012, I was based in Kabul, Afghanistan, as Group CEO of a start-up diversified media company, groupOne media and 1TV, which includes a major private, commercial broadcast channel, now ranked in a virtual tie with another broadcaster in the country.
 Before being recruited, the television station was ranked #5.
 The group also consists of television studio productions, an advertising and branding company and strategic communications unit.
 In the course of the 20 months, I’ve directed the rebranding and re-engineering of the operations, developed the skill sets of the managers and staff, enhancing new revenue-producing original and acquired content, entertainment, news and current affairs, which are highly-acclaimed.

 As President and Principal of FMI Media, I’ve provided management and creative development for the following: